retiredreplicant/milkvr-mvrl-maker/README.md

 This tool was inspired by, and copies heavily from, the tool located at https://github.com/abnormalend/milkvr-url-maker

 ##The Basics
 If you already have a web server running and configured, just put the mvrl-maker.exe tool in the folder with your VR video files and execute it.
 The tool will create a folder named "mvrl" with a mvrl file for each video file found.
+Supported video file type extensions are .mp4, .m4v, .mkv, .3gp, and .webm.
 Copy the generated mvrl files to the MilkVR folder in the root directory of your mobile device.
 The videos will then be accessible in the "Sideloaded" category from within MilkVR.
 See https://milkvr.com/#/content/faq for directions on how to create a MilkVR folder on your device.

 The tool will recursively search subfolders for video files and generate the proper mvrl files for those as well.
 However, the generated mvrl folder will be a flat structure, as the MilkVR folder on a device does not support subfolders. *Web Servers do not like spaces in folder names.*